ClearDoc, Inc. D/B/A OpenReel

 Your Choices and Rights

 Information you provide to us.
 We collect information you choose to share with us, including information you enter through the Services.
 For example, when you:

-- Interact with the Services, we may collect the content that you upload, including videos, audio, and any corresponding files names and text as well as other information you enter through the Services.
+- Interact with the Services, we may collect the content that you upload, including videos, audio, files, comments and other text, as well as other information you enter through the Services.